Lankester Merrin

-Father Lankester Merrin is a fictional character in the novel The Exorcist (1971), one of the two main protagonists in the 1973 film adaptation, who also figures prominently in several of its prequel and sequel films.
+Father Lankester Merrin is a fictional character in the 1971 novel The Exorcist and one of the main protagonists in its 1973 film adaptation.
+He figures prominently in several of its prequel and sequel films.
+In addition to his role as a priest, Merrin is an accomplished archaeologist.

 In the novel

-Merrin, an elderly priest and paleontologist on an archeological dig in Iraq, finds images of the demon Pazuzu and subsequently experiences other unusual phenomena.
+Merrin, an elderly Irish priest and paleontologist on an archeological dig in Iraq, finds images of the demon Pazuzu and subsequently experiences other unusual phenomena.
 He had previously faced the demon many years before during an exorcism in Africa.
 The find sparks a premonition that he will battle the demon again in a distant land.
 Merrin does not appear again until much later in the novel, when he joins the protagonist, Father Damien Karras, in Washington, D.C., to exorcise the demon from the body of a young girl (Regan MacNeil).
 Merrin, who has a heart disease for which he takes nitroglycerin, dies during the ritual, leaving the inexperienced Karras to complete the exorcism himself.
-Merrin is loosely based on the British archaeologist Gerald Lankester Harding.
+Merrin is loosely based on the British archaeologist Gerald Lankester Harding, though in the film he is played by Max von Sydow with a noticeably Irish accent.
+This was later parodied by James Woods in the film Scary Movie 2.